jzrake/lunum/README.md

 # Introduction

-Lunar ('lua' + 'array') is a numeric extension for the Lua programming language.
+Lunum ('lua' + 'number') is a numeric extension for the Lua programming language.
 Its goals are to provide flexible and robust facilities for the manipulation of multi-dimensional numeric arrays, using a syntax and style that feels native to Lua, but also *guessable* to Numpy users.
 All of the hard work is done in C, making it prefectly acceptable for use in scientific software development.

-Consistent with the Lua philosophy, Lunar is easy to embed in C applications.
-This means that C applications may readily embed the Lua interpereter along with the Lunar API, rather than relying on building shared modules as in Python.
+Consistent with the Lua philosophy, Lunum is easy to embed in C applications.
+This means that C applications may readily embed the Lua interpereter along with the Lunum API, rather than relying on building shared modules as in Python.
 This has important consequences, especially for distributed memory parallel computing where the embedding application may be using MPI.
 Thus far, there is no way of (simply) accomplishing this with Python and Numpy.

-At this time, Lunar does not offer a linear algebra or FFT package.
+At this time, Lunum does not offer a linear algebra or FFT package.
 When these things are implemented, they will be built optionally so as not to add unnecessary bulk or build dependencies to the code.